-The following standards, amendments to standards and interpretations have been issued for annual periods beginning on or after January 1, 2019 but are not yet effective:
+The following standard has been issued for annual periods beginning on or after January 1, 2019 but is not yet effective:

 IFRS 16.
 Leases

 This new standard replaces the existing leasing guidance in IAS 17, Leases.

 IFRS 16 distinguishes between leases and service contracts on the basis of whether the customer controls the asset being leased.
 For those contracts determined to meet the definition of a lease, IFRS 16 requires a lessee to recognize on the balance sheet a lease asset along with the associated lease liability which reflects future lease payments, similar to current finance lease accounting.
 There are limited exceptions for leases with a term of less than 12 months or leases of assets which have a very low value.
 As a result of the adoption of IFRS 16, operating leases which were previously only recognized on the statement of earnings will be recognized on the balance sheet.